 17. Cotton balls/ swabs

-19. Extra pair of flat, comfortable shoes for bride to change into
+19. Extra pair of flat, comfortable shoes for the bride to change into

 20. Pressing Iron

 22. Makeup: eye pencils, mascara, lipsticks; concealer to cover a blemish or pimple so it appears as close to your skin tone as possible.
 [Check out how to do a perfect makeup yourself].